Akarshjha03/Javatopia/README.md

-# Java Basics
+# Javatopia

 ## About

-Welcome to the Java Basics repository!
+Welcome to the Javatopia repository!
 This project aims to help beginners learn the fundamentals of Java programming.
 It covers essential topics such as:

 - Basic Syntax
 - Variables